What is Cancer?

 Types of Stomach Cancer

 There are multiple types of stomach cancer.
-The type of stomach cancer is important because different treatments are available depending on the cancer type.
+Depending on the type of stomach cancer diagnosed, there are different kinds of treatment offered.
 Often a pathology sample is needed to determine the type.

 The remainder of stomach cancer types are: